-Budapest Töklámpás Fesztivál (October 26, 2019)
+Budapest Töklámpás Fesztivál (October 28, 2023)

 Budapest Töklámpás Fesztivál or Pumpkin Lantern Charity Festival takes place on a Saturday in late October at Heroes Square.
 The main idea of the event is to create a beautiful light installation made of Jack-O-Lanterns.
 Participants bring their own carved Halloween pumpkins and light up candles from 7 p.m. to 9 p.m.
 Also, people bring food to donate to a local charity.

 Halloween in Budapest will be incomplete without a Booze Cruise on the Danube river.
-A fun and spooky two-hour boat party is an excellent opportunity to wear a costume and behave silly in the company of witches and wizards while enjoying DJ sets and the views of Budapest illuminated skyline.
+A fun and spooky two-hour boat party is an excellent opportunity to wear a costume and behave silly in the company of witches and wizards while enjoying DJ sets and the views of Budapest's illuminated skyline.
 Most cruises start at 10 p.m. and end at midnight.
-After the cruise, you can continue partying at Budapest coolest bars and clubs.
+After the cruise, you can continue partying at Budapest's coolest bars and clubs.
 Budapest Halloween Cruise guests can skip the line entry to some seriously popular venues at the afterparty.
 Another option is to take a Booze Cruise Budapest by Day to fully admire the waterfront architecture of Buda and Pest sides.

-Halloween Parties and Bar Crawls (October 31, 2019)
+Halloween Parties and Bar Crawls

-One of the most impressive Halloween tours invites to visit Dracula in the Labyrinth.
+One of the most impressive Halloween tours invites you to visit Dracula in the Labyrinth.
 The Labyrinth in Buda Castle Hill hides lots of old stories and legends since the Middle Ages.
 According to some legends, Dracula, the legendary Vlad Tepes, was kept in prison here in the 15th century.
-Despite the scepticism, lots of travellers add this place to their Halloween activities list.
+Despite the skepticism, lots of travelers add this place to their Halloween activities list.
 The caverns are very atmospheric and have a long history.
 In the Middle Ages, caves were connected by a labyrinthine system.
 It served as a bunker in World War II, and there are many secrets and stories to be told about this place.
 Another Dracula Tour is offered at Vajdahunyad Castle in City Park.
 It's dedicated to the Hungarian vampire stories that sound especially vivid in the mysterious halls of the Gothic castle.